MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_ADDS.md

 1. In the Azure portal, close the **Cloud Shell** pane.
 1. From your lab computer, in the same web browser window, open another web browser tab and navigate to the QuickStart template named [Create a new Windows VM and create a new AD Forest, Domain and DC](https://github.com/Azure/azure-quickstart-templates/tree/master/application-workloads/active-directory/active-directory-new-domain).
 1. On the **Create a new Windows VM and create a new AD Forest, Domain and DC** page, select **Deploy to Azure**.
 This will automatically redirect the browser to the **Create an Azure VM with a new AD Forest** blade in the Azure portal.
+IT LOOKS THE PASSWORD SPECIFIED IN THE TEMPLATE (for student account) IS EASILY GETTING ATTACHED, WE SHOULD MODIFY THE GITHUB TEMPLATE SO USERS CAN ENTER PASSWORD MANUALLY.
 1. On the **Create an Azure VM with a new AD Forest** blade, select **Edit parameters**.
 1. On the **Edit parameters** blade, select **Load file**, in the **Open** dialog box, select **\\\\AZ-140\\AllFiles\\Labs\\01\\az140-11_azuredeploydc11.parameters.json**, select **Open**, and then select **Save**.
 1. On the **Create an Azure VM with a new AD Forest** blade, specify the following settings (leave others with their existing values):